johannalouise/repobepo/README.md

 ![](/images/discord_settings.png)

 In the settings of the server, you will find an option named Webhooks.
-In the Webhooks, you can create a webhook that you can use in GitHub for the action Discord Message Notify.
+In Webhooks, you can create a webhook that you can use in GitHub for the action Discord Message Notify.

 ![](/images/create_discord_webhook.png)